MarkWarneke/markwarneke.github.io/_posts/2021-01-31-Configure-Log-Analytics-Kubernetes-LogManagement-Settings-To-Save-Cost.md

 # Exclude Namespaces

-In order to exclude `namespaces` that generate unnecessary logs configure the log collection settings `log_collection_settings.stdout` and `log_collection_settings.stderr`
+In order to exclude the `namespaces` that generate the unnecessary logs we can configure the log collection settings `log_collection_settings.stdout` and `log_collection_settings.stderr` of the `container-azm-ms-agentconfig.yaml`.

 ```yaml
 [log_collection_settings.stdout]